simzes/simzes.github.io/_posts/2024-8-2-light-shapes-and-lens-spacings.md

 title: Experiments with Light Shapes and Lens Spacings
 caption: Finding ideal lens spacings for a scanning photo-exposure design for screen printing, with measurement and simulation.
 ---
-*This is [part of a series](/flatbed-exposure-sketch) exploring the design of a novel scanning photo-exposure technique for screen printing and other media (cyanotypes, platinum and palladium prints, etc).
+*This is [part of a series](/flatbed-exposure-sketch) exploring the design of a novel scanning photo-exposure technique for screen printing and other light-sensitive media (cyanotypes, platinum and palladium prints, photo-chemical etching, etc).
 This exposure technique scans a light strip across the screen and stencil, using focusing lenses to achieve the excellent exposure characteristics of a room-sized projection lamp in the compact space of a typical light table.*

 *This post examines spacing patterns of lights along the strip, and how changing the distance between lights impacts the cumulative exposure shape and variation in light levels.*